yujiayang1999/pima-analysis/README.md

 # Class Contrastive Explanations and Generating Complex Stories from Machine Learning Models

 In order to provide a better explanability for machine learning models in healthcare are.
-We provide an implementation for class contrastive analysis for Pima dataset
+We provide an implementation for class contrastive analysis for Pima dataset.

 In addition to this approach, Mark W. Craven and Jude W. Shavlik proposed extracting Thee-Structured representations of trained networks in 1993.

-We use the Trepan implementation in "Extracting tree-structured representations of trained networks" : Craven,Shavlik 1993 from github user: @abarthakur.
+We use the TREPAN implementation in "Extracting tree-structured representations of trained networks" : Craven,Shavlik 1993 from github user: @abarthakur.

 # Files